ykhemani/vault-token-mgmt-demo/README.md

 The [setup.sh](setup.sh) script creates a creates a database secrets engine, configures is to talk to the Postgresql database, creates a role for creating dynamic users on that database, creates a policy enabling our Python application to use that role, and creates a token role that will be used to generate a token that our Python application will use to authenticate with Vault.

+You'll notice that we have set very short (60s and 120s) TTL's in our demo code so that we can quickly observe the behavior.
+In practice, the TTL for our token and dynamic secrets may be 60m, 30m, 15m, or whatever is appropriate for the application at hand.

 ## Running the application

 The [run.sh](run.sh) script will create a token using the token role created in the setup script, and run the Python application.